yysun/apprun-site/src/pages/fetch.md

       this.run('loading', true);
       const response = await fetch('https://xkcd-imgs.herokuapp.com/');
       const comic = await response.json();
-      this.run('loading', false);
       return { comic };
     }
   };
 }
 ```

-Using the async fetch, you can bring in data from other systems in to AppRun Site apps as easy as the example above.

-AppRun Site apps also have a service worker include to cache the fetch requests.
-The tool can be used to build a lightening fast app (even for dynamic content) that works offline.
+The fetch results can be cached by the service worker so that you can build a lightening fast app (even for dynamic content) that works offline.

 Learn how to make a [Progress Web App](#pwa).